ENCCS/julia-for-hpc/content/dagger.rst

 Task Graphs
 -----------
 We can use a `Directed Acyclic Graph` (DAG) to model dependencies between computational tasks.
-In the graph, the vertices are `tasks` and the directed edges are `dependencies` between the tasks.
+In the graph, the vertices are tasks, and the directed edges are dependencies between tasks.
-Dependecies arise when the output of one task is an input to other task.
+Dependencies arise when the output of one task is an input to another task.
 Task graphs are commonly used to represent scientific workflows.

 .. figure:: img/dag.png